bio-phys/aimmd/README.md

 - [pytorch] (neural network)
 - [tensorflow]/keras (neural network)
-- [dcgpy] (symbolic regression expressions) [Currently no iterative/on-the-fly training possible] You can install all of them using pip or conda.
+- [dcgpy] (symbolic regression expressions) [Currently no iterative/on-the-fly training possible]

+You should be able to install all of them using pip and/or conda.
 Please refer to their respective documentations for detailed installation instructions.

 ## API Reference